AdvancedPhotonSource/GSAS-II-tutorials/MDhelp/docs/commontreeitems.md

     NewVar & 1.0 * 0::Afrac:0 + 1.0 * 0::Afrac:1
 ```

-   Any line beginning with a "#" will be ignored as a comment.
-   Note that Equations are of form: `m1 * v1 + m2 * v2 + ... = m0`, and
-   Holds are simply a variable name.
-Equivalences are in form:
-   `m1 * v1 = m2 * v2 = ...`.
-   NewVar constraints are of form `m1 * v1 + m2 * v2 + ...`

-   There are two variations for NewVar constraints.
-   If the NewVar constraint is named, use this:

 ```
     NewVar & variable-name & 1.0 * 0::Afrac:0 + 1.0 * 0::Afrac:1
 ```

-   and to specifiy that the variable should be refined, use this (the two forms can be combined):
-)

 ```
     NewVar & 1.0 * 0::Afrac:0 + 1.0 * 0::Afrac:1 & varied